clem/afsy-mercure-tutorial/README.md

 This project is a demo of the tutorial I wrote for the [AFSY](https://www.afsy.fr/) [Advent calendar 2019](https://afsy.fr/avent/2019).

+PS : some new stuff is coming soon...

 ## Tutorial

 The tutorial is available in french (only for the moment):